Joining the Team - Logistics and Travel - FAQ - Practices - Policies - Email Archive - History

 Preparing For ARML

 - Practices: Attending practice is an important part of the ARML experience, and as such students should plan to attend weekly practices throughout April and May.
 Practice schedules will be posted online and announced by email.
+Fees are required only if a student intends to participate in the ARML competition.
+No fee is required for students to participate in practices through our organization.

 - Elite team tryouts will be held independently of practices.
 We will begin selecting teams in mid-April and continue until all elite team spots are filled, so students registering after the date mentioned above will be at a disadvantage.
 See the Policies for more information about team selection.